realmaster42/EverybodyEditsProtocol/README.md

 Both outcomes are followed with list of rewards:

 `[...]
 String` Id
-> The identifier of the reward.
+> The id of the reward.

 `[...]
 UInt` Quantity
 > The quantity of the reward.